-Peppermint Mocha Cake Roll is a moist chocolate-espresso cake filled with whipped cream and topped with chocolate espresso ganache and crushed peppermint.
+Peppermint Mocha Cake Roll is a moist chocolate mocha cake filled with whipped cream and topped with chocolate ganache and peppermint crunch.
 It’s your favorite peppermint mocha coffee drink in cake form!

 My son is very easy going, and he will give me the flavor of the cake he wants with free reign to do whatever I like with it.
 I’ve been on a bit of a cake roll kick because they’re quicker and easier than a layer cake or cupcakes.
 You can seriously have this baby chilling in the fridge in a little over an hour with cooling time included, and you won’t have cake coming out your ears for days afterward either.
 I need that I like I need more holiday cookies.
 Just sayin’. 🙂

 I feel like I’ve made myself a cake roll crusader this past year…this is the 3rd one I’ve made and posted since April.
 Yes, they can be intimidating, but as I said, they’re so quick!
 This cake takes 15 minutes to put together once your ingredients are prepped, and 15 minutes to bake.
 Unreal?
 Seems like it should be, but it’s not.
 I’ll just keep singing it’s praises and hope that you give this cake roll thing a try. 😉